-As darkness falls on March 15 and 16, 2019, let the waxing gibbous moon show you three bright stars.
+As darkness falls on March 5, 2020, let the waxing gibbous moon introduce you to three bright stars.
 Look for the constellation Gemini’s two brightest stars, Castor and Pollux, to the north of the moon.
 They’re sometimes called the Gemini twins, even though they don’t look alike.
 Then look to the south of the moon for the bright star Procyon, also known as the Little Dog Star because it’s the brightest light in the constellation Canis Minor the Lesser Dog.

 All these stars are bright.
 You should be able to see them, even in tonight’s moonlit glare.

 These three stars – Castor, Pollux and Procyon – outline the eastern border of a large asterism, or noticeable pattern of stars, called the Winter Circle, or sometimes the Winter Hexagon.
 Procyon also marks the eastern terminus of a secondary pattern within the Winter Circle, called the Winter Triangle.

 At nightfall from the world’s Eastern Hemisphere – Europe, Africa, Asia, Indonesia, Australia and New Zealand – the moon will be offset somewhat to the west of where it appears relative to these stars in North America.

 Hint: the moon’s illuminated side points westward and its dark side eastward.

 Of course, if you’re in the Southern Hemisphere, keep in mind that you’ll be seeing this sky scene upside-down from our northerly perspective.
 Literally, you can hold the chart at the top of this post upside-down.
 You’ll be looking in your northern sky instead of your southern sky.
 Procyon will be above the moon while the Gemini stars, Castor and Pollux, will be below the moon.